 The Company is exposed to risks from several sources.
 These include underwriting risk, market risk, liquidity risk, credit risk, operational risk and strategic risk.
 The primary risk to the Company is insurance underwriting risk.
-There have been no material changes to the Company's material risks or the measures used to assess these risks over the 2018 reporting period.
+There have been no material changes to the Company's material risks or the measures used to assess these risks over the 2019 reporting period.

-C.1 Underwriting risk
+C.1 UNDERWRITING RISK

 Underwriting risk continues to dominate the Company's risk profile.
-It has the highest impact on the regulatory capital requirements of Solvency II SCR as well as being the primary driver for our capital decisions.
+It has the highest impact on the regulatory capital requirements of Solvency II SCR as well as being the primary driver for the Company's capital decisions.